kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 <b>Introduction</b>
 <br>
-Welcome to KristyGames ("KristyGames" or "the Company").
+Welcome to KristyGames (or "The Company").
 This Privacy Policy outlines how we collect, use, and protect personal information of users across all our services.
-By accessing or using any of KristyGames' services, you agree to the terms outlined in this Privacy Policy.
+By accessing or using any of The Company's services, you agree to the terms outlined in this Privacy Policy.
 <br><br>
 <b>Information We Collect</b>
 <br>